vladhc/rl-udacity/p3_multiagent/Report.md

 ![play](./tennis.gif "Agent playing Tennis environment")

-After training 2088 iterations the agent reaches target score [XXXXX on 100 episodes](./tennis-ppo-2088-eval.csv).
+After training 2088 iterations the agent reaches target score [0.62 on 100 episodes](./tennis-ppo-2088-eval.csv).
 The amount of steps is the same for all iterations, but one iteration can have multiple episode.
 After training on 3262 iterations agent reaches average score of [2.17 on 100 episodes](./tennis-ppo-3262-eval.csv).

 ![evaluation](./evaluation.png "Evaluation graph of the trained agent")